FernandoMarcon/finances/definitions.md

 > Markowitz bullet: the hyperbola in efficient frontier, and its upward sloped portion is the efficient frontier if no risk-free asset is available.
 With a risk-free asset, the straight line is the efficient frontier.

 > Money: In economics, money is often defined in terms of the three functions it provides: a store of value, a unit of account and a medium  of transaction

+> Derivatives: securities that move in correspondance to one or more underlying assets.